-Dr Angela Gallo joined Cass in 2016 as a Marie Curie Fellow at the Centre for Banking Research.
-The funded project was on Shadow Banking and its implications for the real economy.
+Dr Angela Gallo joined The Business School (formerly Cass) in 2016 as a Marie Curie Fellow at the Centre for Banking Research.
+The funded project is on shadow banking and its implications for the real economy.
 Angela’s research interests are in the areas of banking, structured finance and corporate governance.
 Her research has been published in international peer-reviewed journals as Corporate Governance: International Review, International Review of Financial Analysis, Journal of International Financial Markets, Institutions & Money.
 Angela has teaching experience at undergraduate and postgraduate level.
-She has designed and delivered modules for the Italian Banking Association, international banks and financial advisors in London.
-She has delivered seminars and talks for industry events and policy-makers.
-As a member of the Centre for Banking Research, she is involved in the consulting works of the Centre.
-She is currently a member of the Board of Studies at Cass Business School.
+She has designed and delivered modules for the Italian Banking Association, international banks and financial advisors.
+She has delivered seminars and talks for industry events (SIBOS) and policy-makers.
+As a member of the Centre for Banking Research, she is involved in the consulting projects of the Centre.
+She is currently a member of the Board of Studies at The Business School (formerly Cass).

 - PhD, University of Naples "Federico II", Italy